 - Thinking out loud procedures can keep the conversation and stories flowing comfortably.

-Listen to the conversations taking place, keeping a ear out for time markers — you’ll be surprised at just how many stories begin with these.
+Listen to the conversations taking place, keeping an ear out for time markers — you’ll be surprised at just how many stories begin with these.
 Notice the types of stories being told.
 How long are they?
-Who are the heroes and who are the villains?
+Who are the heroes, and who are the villains?
 Now notice how you respond to the stories.
 How do they make you feel?
-Do any give you of emotion?
+Do any give you emotion?
 (Callahan, S., Putting Stories to Work, 2016)

 Keep a mental note of any stories that generate an emotion.
-These are the stories with power (Callahan, S., Putting Stories to Work, 2016).
+These are powerful stories (Callahan, S., Putting Stories to Work, 2016).

-Although each audience has is own dynamics, there are a few types that you meet often enough to generalize about them.
+Although each audience has its dynamics, there are a few types you meet often enough to generalize about them.
 This is not an exhaustive list, but a few of the most common personas (Brooks, K., & Quesenbery, W. Storytelling for User Experience, 2014):

-- Strategic leaders: People who need to generate and maintain a common vision for their company, group of products.
+- Strategic leaders: People who need to generate and maintain a common vision for their company or group of products.

-- Managers: people with a mission—often a product—who need to make the decisions that keep their entire team on track towards a common goal.
+- Managers: people with a mission—often a product—who need to make the decisions that keep their entire team on track toward a common goal.

-- Technical experts: people who implement a vision, making the myriad detailed decisions that add up to a product or service.
+- Technical experts: people who implement a vision, making myriad of detailed decisions that add up to a product or service.

-If you are presenting stories to crated shared understanding around strategy or design, consider what details help make a story authentic for them, and how a story might have to change to take into consideration.
+If you are presenting stories to created shared understanding around strategy or design, consider what details help make a story authentic for them and how a story might have to change to take into consideration.

-A Story is also a promise to share something with the audience doesn’t know.
-To qualify as a story, there more be something that’s unanticipated.
-It doesn’t have to be a great insights, but the listeners should — at least — raise their eyebrows a little.
+A Story is also a promise to share something that the audience doesn’t know.
+To qualify as a story, there more be something unanticipated.
+It doesn’t have to be great insights, but the listeners should — at least — raise their eyebrows a little.
 That’s what makes a story-worthy (Callahan, S., Putting Stories to Work, 2016)

 Stories for Leaders

-When you create a story for a leader, show how the idea your are “selling” makes a bridge between users and the business.
+When you create a story for a leader, show how the idea you are “selling” makes a bridge between users and the business.
 For example:

 - Identify a pain post that users experience and then show the solution.